-Walk Salt Lake City's most haunted locations.
-10 stops, self-guided.
-3 stops free.
+Walk Salt Lake City's self-guided ghost tour.
+10 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 The Capitol Theatre opened in 1913 as a vaudeville house and movie palace on Salt Lake City's Main Street.
 The 1,900-seat theater hosted everything fr...